-The big advantage of online meeting programmes, like Webex, Teams, Starleaf etc. is the ability to share files.
-When you are only using the phone, you can just both have your computer running in the background and go to webpages together if there is anything online you would like to look at or read together.
+The big advantage of online meeting programs, like Webex, Teams, Starleaf etc. is the ability to share files.
+When you are only using the phone, you can just have your computer running in the background and go to web pages together if there is anything online you would like to look at or read together.
 We did something similar in a little private group when we played cards together online.
 We had a Teams meeting running for face-to-face contact and played the card game via an app on our smart phones.
 It was unexpectedly enjoyable.
 (And the cards didn’t become greasy.)

-For the purpose of sharing things with my groups, I am using my blog as a teaching/sharing tool and listing those pages I would like to share so that I have them all in one place.
+For the purpose of sharing things with my groups, I am using my blog as a tool, listing those pages I would like to share so that I have them all in one place.
 I will not add those pages or links I have already set up in earlier posts like for instance Working from Home in my post on home office.

 New article that caught my attention this morning, September 21